 Contrary to equations (10) and (11), we included income as an explanatory variable in (16).
 Essentially any estimate of the property price effect on consumption is to some extent subject to endogeneity and may be due to a third common factor such as expected permanent income.
 We follow previous work in assuming that a large part of the house price dynamics is exogenous [Ho and Wong (2008)].
-More practically, we have included per capita income in the x{it} vector of explanatory variables to filter out any remaining endogeneity.
+More practically, we have included per capita income in the \mathbf{x}{it} vector of explanatory variables to filter out any remaining endogeneity.
 In order to determine the lag length of the error correction model, we apply the conventional Akaike and Schwarz Bayesian information criteria.
-Assuming a maximum lag length of 4 lags in levels for our quarterly data - allowing for one year of rejected at 5% level (p-value 0.03) but not at 1% level.
-We therefore continue with the assumption that the series are integrated of order one, which makes it possible that the series are cointegrated.
+Assuming a maximum lag length of 4 lags in levels for our quarterly data - allowing for one year of dynamics - both criteria suggest that three lags in first differences is indeed the optimal lag length for our model.
+Table 1 presents the results for this lag length, with standard errors in parentheses.